The PBS graduate program will provide the academic, research, and administrative resources necessary to meet the program goals:

 Admission Procedures and Criteria

 It is also possible, but less common, for PhD applicants to be admitted directly into the program with a pre-selected and confirmed faculty advisor.
-Direct admit PhD students do not perform rotations and are not eligible to receive departmental teaching assistantships.
+Those eligible for direct admission must have the faculty advisor notify the Graduate coordinator, and the student must email firstname.lastname@example.org indicating an intent for direct admission.

 Students wishing to transfer to the PBS PhD program from another graduate program are assessed by the same criteria as other incoming students.
 UGA does not allow the transfer of credits for PhD students.